 Text copied to clipboard!

-• Excellent communication and interpersonal skills.
+• Excellent communication, interpersonal, and organizational skills.

-• Ability to work collaboratively in a multidisciplinary team.
+• Ability to work collaboratively within interdisciplinary healthcare teams.

 Potential interview questions